If you’ve ever dreamt of coloring comics, this class is for you!

 Absolutely not.
-All Introduction courses are designed for total beginners and those seeking to improve their craft.
-The class has a quick pace, so if you’re very new, be prepared to work, but one thing we pride ourselves on at Comics Experience is our ability to teach to an individual’s skill level.
+All Introduction courses are designed for beginners and those seeking to improve their craft.
+One thing we pride ourselves on at Comics Experience is our ability to teach to any individual’s skill level.

-These courses aren’t about the instructor, and that’s why we keep them small.
-We have an excellent track record with our students, and it’s our top aim to keep it that way.
-So, new to comics?
+We have an excellent track record with our students and it’s our top aim to keep it that way.
+New to comics?
 Come on in, we’d love to show you around!
 Old pro?
-Let’s sharpen those skills and learn a few new tricks!
-Everyone’s welcome, and the group learning will help everyone improve!
+Let’s sharpen those skills and learn a few new tools!
+Everyone’s welcome and the group learning will help everyone improve!

 Do I need to be a computer wiz for the class?

 Nope.
 Not one bit.
 You need to have high-speed Internet access.
 We recommend that you have headphones with a microphone to plug into your computer, but that’s by no means necessary.
 Ultimately, you don’t have to speak if you don’t want to, though we like hearing your voice!